getyoti/yoti-python-sdk/README.md

 1. Make sure the environment variables `YOTI_APPLICATION_ID`, `YOTI_CLIENT_SDK_ID` and `YOTI_KEY_FILE_PATH` are set (instructions in the [Configuration](#configuration) section). _Please note that with Docker, the .pem file must reside in a location within where docker is being run from, so it should be placed somewhere under the respective  [yoti_example_flask](/examples/yoti_example_flask)/[yoti_example_django](/examples/yoti_example_django) folders._
 1. Rebuild the images if you have modified the docker-compose.yml file with
    - `docker-compose build --no-cache`
-1. Build the container with `docker-compose up`
+1. Start the container with `docker-compose up`
 1. Navigate to http://localhost:5000

 ### Running Locally